marketempower/axiomtheme.com/content/docs/upgrade-guide.md

 ## Upgrade Your Project's tailwind.config.js File

-Upgrade your project's `tailwind.config.js` file to match the Axiom Example project's [file](https://github.com/marketempower/axiom-example/blob/v0.4.0/tailwind.config.js).
+Upgrade your project's `tailwind.config.js` file to match the Example project's [file](https://github.com/marketempower/axiom-example/blob/v0.4.0/tailwind.config.js).

 ## Remove References to Deprecated Tailwind CSS Classes

 Tailwind CSS v2 changed or deleted some of the class names it provides.
-You'll need to search and replace in your project to update any instances.
+You'll need to search and replace within your project to update any instances.
 See the Tailwind CSS [v2 Upgrade Guide](https://tailwindcss.com/docs/upgrading-to-v2) for more information.

 ## Rebuild Your Project's CSS Assets